 If you feel a bit uncomfortable asking your clients for testimonials, you're not alone.
 Most of us shy away from boasting about ourselves, let alone from asking someone else to tell us how great we are.
 Indeed, the more reputable you are, the more you probably feel your work should just speak for itself.

 But, consider this: as an attorney, a good deal of your work product consists of satisfied clients.
 The law, at heart, is not really about writing awesome briefs or the number value of a verdict or settlement.
 It is about making people whole, protecting their rights, defining their relationships, and improving their personal or professional lives.
 This is why prospective clients value testimonials — testimonials show that other people in a prospective client's situation selected you and felt that you offered excellent representation.
-Indeed, testimonials are often in the top three most visited pages on a site, along with the homepage and attorney profile.
+Indeed, our data shows that testimonials are in the top three most clicked-on pages on a law firm website, coming after only the homepage and attorney profile.

 As we discussed in our prior post (in the section on Benefits Re: Existing Clients), the process of requesting testimonials can further be both a natural element of your professional networking and a positive way to reconnect with past clients — who are some of your best potential sources of future work.